iloveponies/120-hour-epic-sax-marathon/index.markdown

-% Clojure workshop
+% Functional programming in Clojure
-% 120 hour epic
-% sax marathon

-## News feed

-Important annoucements follow:

-- Rough [scoreboard](scoreboard.html).
-It's not live updating yet.
-Points from pull requests submitted before monday are not showing.
-But it should give you a good estimate of your scores.

-- If you cloned anything from github before the start of the course, follow [these instructions][Update projects] for those repositories to get your answers graded.

-- The course has a IRCnet channel #tkt-clojure

 ## [Basic tools]

 Get equipped in your fight against the dragons.

+- Installing the developement environment
-- Shell: sh, Powershell
+    - Java
     - Leiningen
-- Clojure REPL
+    - Editor
     - Git
+- How to submit answers to exercises

 ## [Training day]